Strasbourg l'européenne

 Occasion: On June 25, the independence of Slovenia is celebrated which was obtained in 1991.

 The first Slovenes, Slavic people, settled in present-day Slovenia, on the borders of Italy, Austria, and Hungary, during the 6th century.
-From the 8th century, incorporated into the Empire of Charlemagne, Slovenia was integrated into different groups, the last was the former Yugoslavia from which it became independent in 1991.
+From the 8th century, incorporated into the Empire of Charlemagne, Slovenia was integrated into different groups, the last being the former Yugoslavia who gained independence in 1991.
 It was recognized by Germany in December 1991 and by the international community in January of the following year.

 > Click on the flag to see the country’s file